 There’s shoestring travel, then there’s budget travel, then there’s travel, then business travel, and then elite travel.
 Way, way, way up — way higher than any of those — is megarich travel.
-It’s the type of travel that only happens on private jets and with chauffeurs.
+It’s the type of travel that only happens on a private jet, with chauffeurs to the most expensive hotel in the world.
 It’s “I have a pet tiger and I could easily get away with feeding someone to it” travel.

 Naturally, this level of travel requires a certain type of accommodation.
 There are no hostels, no shared bathrooms, no trips to the ice machine at this level of accommodation.
 This is Wolf of Wall Street lodging.
 This is “I need a place to spend the night while my manservant replenishes my yacht’s cocaine vaults” lodging.